-Reflexology is a therapy that dates back for thousands of years.
-It can actually be traced back to the ancient civilisations of Egypt, India and China.
-The oldest known documentation of reflexology is a pictograph that was found in the tomb of an Egyptian physician at Saqqara, near Cairo, which depicts patients having treatments done on their hands and feet.
-Up until AD200 in Greece, Delphi was an ancient health spa where reflexology was one of the treatments used to create relaxation, wellbeing, and foresight.
+Reflexology is a therapy that has been around for more than a thousand years.
+Actually, it can be traced back to the ancient civilisations of India, Egypt, and China.
+A pictograph, considered to be the oldest known documentation of reflexology, has been found inside the tomb of an Egyptian physician at Saqqara burial ground, near Cairo, depicting patients having treatments done on their feet and hands.
+Up until 200AD in Greece, Delphi was an ancient health resort where reflexology was one of the treatments used to create foresight, wellbeing, and relaxation.

-The Development of Modern ReflexologyThe more modern form of reflexology was first pioneered by an ear, nose and throat surgeon by the name of Dr William Fitzgerald (1872-1942).
-Dr Fitzgerald was the founder of Zone Therapy, which was an earlier form of reflexology.
-He discovered that exerting pressure on the tips of the toes or fingers caused corresponding parts of the body to become anaesthetised.
-From this, Dr Fitzgerald divided the body into ten equal zones, which ran from the top of the head to the ends of the toes.
-By using tight elastic bands on the middle sections of the fingers, or using small clamps on the tips of the fingers, minor surgery could be carried out with no further anaesthetic agents required.
+The more modern form of reflexology was first pioneered by ear, nose and throat surgeon Dr. William Fitzgerald (1872-1942).
+Dr. Fitzgerald founded the Zone Therapy, an earlier form of reflexology.
+He discovered that by applying pressure on the tips of fingers or toes caused the corresponding body parts to become anaesthetised.
+Based on this, he divided the body into ten equal zones, which ran from the ends of the toes to the top of the head.
+By using small clamps on the tips of the fingers, or using tight elastic bands on the middle sections of the fingers, minor surgery could be performed without requiring further anaesthetic agents.

-However, reflexology as we know it today was pioneered by a woman called Eunice Ingham (1889 - 1974), or the mother of modern reflexology.
-Eunice Ingham was a physiotherapist working in a doctor's practise using the zone therapy developed by Dr Fitzgerald.
-Ms Ingham thought, however, that it would be more effective to be practised on the feet rather than the hands.
-After extensive research, she developed the map of the entire body on the feet - where one point on the foot corresponds to a certain part of the body.
-By using acupressure or massage techniques on these points, a positive effect is created in the corresponding body part.
+However, the kind of reflexology that we know of today was pioneered by Eunice Ingham (1889 - 1974) who was called the “mother of modern reflexology.”
+Ingham was a physiotherapist who worked in a doctor's practise using the zone therapy developed by Dr. Fitzgerald.
+However, Ingham thought that it would be more effective to be practised on the feet instead of the hands.
+After extensive research, she developed a map of the entire body on the feet, where each point on the foot corresponds to a certain body part.
+By using acupressure or other massage techniques on these points, a positive is being created in the corresponding part of the body.